By Jayne Dixon Weber

-- Get to know your case manager or the person who will help you obtain the services your young adult needs.
+- Get to know your case manager or the person who will help you (start by calling your local ARC) obtain the services your young adult needs.

-- What is the number of other people your child could be living with?
+- Housemates: What is the number of other people your child could be living with?

-- What will they do during the day?
-Afternoon?
-Evening?
+- Daily Activities: What will they do during the day?
+In the evening?

-- How will they get around?
-Walk, ride bike, bus, car?
+- Transportation: How will they get around?
+Walk, ride a bike, bus, or car?